mahmoodlab/PathomicFusion/data/TCGA_GBMLGG/README.md

 * Subsidized computing resources were provided by Nvidia and Google Cloud.

 ## Reference
-If you find our work useful in your research please consider citing our paper:
+If you find our work useful in your research, please consider citing our paper at:
 ```
-@inproceedings{chen2019pathomicfusion,
+@article{chen2020pathomic,
-  title     = {Pathomic Fusion: An Integrated Framework for Fusing Histopathology and Genomic Features for Cancer Diagnosis and Prognosis},
+  title={Pathomic Fusion: An Integrated Framework for Fusing Histopathology and Genomic Features for Cancer Diagnosis and Prognosis},
-  author    = {Richard J. Chen and Ming Y. Lu and Jingwen Wang and Drew F. K. Williamson and Scott J. Rodig and Neal I. Lindeman and Faisal Mahmood},
+  author={Chen, Richard J and Lu, Ming Y and Wang, Jingwen and Williamson, Drew FK and Rodig, Scott J and Lindeman, Neal I and Mahmood, Faisal},
-  booktitle = {arXiv},
-  year = {2019}
+  journal={IEEE Transactions on Medical Imaging},
+  year={2020},
+  publisher={IEEE}
 }
 ```
+© Mahmood Lab - This code is made available under the GPLv3 License and is available for non-commercial academic purposes.